 2. Potential for dioxins and furans in certain streams.

-3. Potential for silvicultural chemicals (organic pesticides) and their breakdown products in certain streams.
+3. Potential for heavy metals and other byproducts of ore processing in certain streams.

-4. Potential for heavy metals and other byproducts of ore processing in certain streams.
+4. Potential for unknown chemicals or combinations of chemicals entering Supply Creek from the retired and capped Supply Creek landfill and dump.

-5. Potential for unknown chemicals or combinations of chemicals entering Supply Creek from the Supply Creek landfill and dump.
+5. Potential for contamination of the Trinity River by any of several industrial chemicals from a truck accident on Highways 96 or 299 which closely parallel the Trinity River for many miles.

-6. Potential for contamination of the Trinity River by any of several industrial chemicals from a truck accident on Highways 96 or 299 which closely parallel the Trinity River for many miles.
+6. Potential for further increases in sedimentation and degradation of spawning beds through mining activities, forest management practices, and road building within the Reservation, and by private concerns outside the control of the Reservation.

-7. Potential for further increases in sedimentation and degradation of spawning beds through mining activities, forest management practices, and road building within the Reservation, and by private concerns outside the control of the Reservation.
+7. Cannabis cultivation is currently banned within the Reservation, but nonetheless occurs illegally in remote forested areas of the Reservation.
+In addition to diverting water from streams, these “trespass grows” often use fertilizer and highly toxic pesticides which have the potential to contaminate land and water.
+Cannabis is also cultivated on private lands upstream of the Reservation, especially within the upper portions of the Campbell, Pine, and Supply Creek watersheds.

 Beneficial uses of the Trinity River are affected by the decline in the Trinity River water levels due to increased demands for water diversion to other parts of the State.
 This decreases the potential use for water-oriented activities, such as, Indian subsistence fishing, cultural ceremonies, and other Indian fishing rights.
 A potential, but undocumented trend in Hoopa is an increase in failure of septic leachfields, contributing to an increase in coliform levels found in some of the surface and ground water sources.
 This would affect the designated municipal and domestic water uses if left untreated.